cristiklein/simpy/docs/topical_guides/index.rst

 ==============

-This sections covers various apsects of SimPy in more depth.
-It assumes that you have a basic understanding of SimPy's capabilites and that you know what you are looking for.
+This sections covers various aspects of SimPy more in-depth.
+It assumes that you have a basic understanding of SimPy's capabilities and that you know what you are looking for.

 .. .. toctree::